-Yacht Brokers are a valuable resource to help you buy the yacht or boat of your dreams.
-As seasoned industry experts, they protect your interests and ensure the successful delivery of your vessel.
+Yacht brokers are a valuable resource to help you buy or sell the yacht or boat of your dreams.
+As seasoned industry experts, they protect your interests and ensure the successful delivery of your vessel or will help you find a buyer for your yacht.
 Use the information below to better understand yacht broker agent fees when purchasing a new or used boat through a yacht broker.

 What Is a Yacht Broker?